zeitspare/code-learn/README.md

 ### Class
  A class contains the blueprints or the prototype from which the objects are being created.
 It is a logical entity that contains some attributes and methods

+### Object
+The object is an entity that has a functionality and property associated with it.

 ### self
 The word 'self' is used to represent the instance of a class.
 By using the "self" keyword we access the attributes and methods of the class in python.